subh-775/Artistic-Prompt-AI/README.md

 1. Train the model on the curated dataset to learn accurate text placement and styling.
 2. Fine-tune the AI to ensure it handles unstructured text formats with high precision.
 3. Optimize the AI for generating movie-poster-like images based on user-defined prompts.

+ > **Note**: Training is not yet done.
+An information regarding weights updation Updates will be added as development continues.

 ---